JacobChristen7/Portfolio/README.md

 ## About Me

-I am a collaborative and possitive upcoming QA.
+I am a passionate and possitive upcoming QA.
 I love automation and would appreciate gaining hand-on expeirence using the knowlage and skills i've obtained.

 Most of what i've learned comes from taking online and in-person courses from Mountainland University.